coderGirlSu/CA-Full-Stack-App/README.md

-# CA-Full-Stack-App
+# 💬Tik Talk-Full-Stack-App

 ## R1: Description of Website:

 ### Purpose

 The purpose of our application, TikTalk, is to allow users to communicate with one-another in a fast, efficient manner.

 **Functionality/Features**